GustafNilstadius/intro-to-graphql-with-vertx/README.md

 The obligatory `Query` object defines two queries, these queries will later be exposed to our clients.

 **bookById(id: ID): Book**
 As the name suggests, it's a query to find a book by id.
-It takes a argument of scalar `ID`, and it returns an object of type `Book`.
+It takes an argument of scalar `ID`, and it returns an object of type `Book`.

 **getBooks: [Book]**
 Returns an array of type `Book`.